Posted by Dr. AnnAlisa Behling, ND on Mar 21, 2019 11:44:09 PM

 Another thing to consider is sensitivities that vary widely from one patient to the next.
 Some people may be sensitive to certain fillers, binders, or food coloring.
 Others may even have difficulty swallowing, so they may need a powder, chewable, or liquid formula.

 Using a patient-centered approach offers the best chance of success.
 It’s also important to understand why the patient wants a multivitamin supplement.
-There’s a big difference between a healthy adult male who wants an energy boost and to feel better day-to-day and a man who has some health concerns like heart issues, high cholesterol levels, prostate issues, or high levels of homocysteine.
+There’s a big difference between a healthy adult male who wants an energy boost and to feel better day-to-day and a man who has some health concerns like heart issues, elevated cholesterol levels, prostate issues, or high levels of homocysteine.

 Some men want a multivitamin because they’d like only to take one or two pills each day.
 In some cases, we have to tell them that for the best results, it’s necessary to take more.
 So, their needs may not match their desires.